 Best Air Purifier for Small to Medium Sized Rooms

-Winix 5500: The Winix air purifier is extremely well priced for what it can get rid of from your air.
+Winix 5500 - more detail at Amazon: The Winix air purifier is extremely well priced for what it can get rid of from your air.
 You can get rid of both particulate matter and gases including odors (e.g. cigarette smoke) and VOCs (volatile organic compounds) as it contains a carbon filter in addition to the true-HEPA filter.
 What's more you can control this device from the comfort of your bed using a remote.

 The Winix 5500 does make a bit of noise when sucking air into its core on its highest speed but it has night mode speed which allows the device to run silently and continue to purify your air while you sleep.
 This purifier detects the level of pollution in your air and automatically adjusts itself when set on auto mode to increase its air re-circulation rate and clean your air faster if it gets more polluted.